sarvarthbhatnagar/SDEChallenge/README.md

 O(1) for writes - LinkedList has pointer to the last node O(N) for calculating moving average on last N elements

-3. Provide any additional explanation about the interface and implementation in a README file.

 ## Design Question

 1. Handle large write volume: Billions of write events per day.